+Master's students are required to include one hour of ABE6940 in their Plans of Study.
 Master's students are allowed to take a maximum of 3 credits of supervised teaching (ABE 6940).
 Typically, 30-40 hours of work is required to support 1 hour of supervised teaching.
 Students will be placed in assignments that best fulfill the needs of the ABE Department with priority given to undergraduate courses with significant enrollments or graduate courses with a minimum of 10 students.
 Exceptions must be approved by the ABE Department Chair.
-All graduate students are required to take the on-line FERPA training (PRV802) prior to enrollment in ABE6940.
+All graduate students are required to take the on-line FERPA training (UF_PRV802_OLT) prior to enrollment in ABE6940.